Vantika Agrawal: Honours Received

+On 17th January 2025, Vantika was felicitated with the Arjuna Award for outstanding performance in Sports and Games in 2024.

 Vantika was honoured by Hon'ble Prime Minister of India, Shri Narendra Modi for winning Double Gold in the 45th Chess Olympiad, Budapest in 2024.
 She was honoured by Hon'ble Chief Minister of Uttar Pradesh, Shri Yogi Adityanath as well.

 For winning the silver medal in Asian Games 2022 Hangzhou, CM Shri Yogi Adityanath felicitated her in Lucknow.

 For the 44th Chess Olympiad in Mahabalipuram, India 2022, Vantika carried the Olympiad torch through seven cities of Uttar Pradesh.
 The torch relay started from Agra, Kanpur then Lucknow followed by Prayagraj, Varanasi, then Gorakphur and finally ending in Ayodhya.

 Agrawal received National Child Award for exceptional achievement in Chess from Hon'ble President of India, Shri Pranab Mukherjee in 2016.

 For winning the gold medal at Asian School U-9 Championship in 2011, Vantika was felicitated by Shri Narendra Modi (the then Chief Minister of Gujarat).